lzzrhx/OnboardComputerSystem/ocs_files/.OnboardComputerSystem/readme.txt

 * CONF (CTRL+ALT+C) - System settings
 * OFF - Left click to power off, right-click to reboot

-# UI - Under the main menu is the taskbar:
+# Under the main menu is the taskbar:
 * Single click item to open/minimize
 * Right-click item to close

-# UI - At the bottom of the screen is the GPS info:
+# At the bottom of the screen is the GPS info:
 * The first (and last) item is GPS fix [ FX ] means there's a 3D fix, [ NO ] means there's no 3D fix
 * TIME - Date and time
 * SPD - Speed (in knots)
 * COG - Course Above Ground (Shows course based on GPS data (only works when moving))
 * LOG - Total distance travelled

-# UI - If there's no active windows open:
+# If there's no active windows open:
 * UPTIME - System uptime
 * SUNRISE - The time of sunrise for current GPS position
 * SUNSET - The time of sunset for current GPS position